 Now, it seems, everyone needs to be featured and endorsed.

-On Saturday night, Orange is the New Black actor-identifying-as-actress Laverne Cox spoke to the graduating class of Claremont, California’s Pitzer College.
+On Saturday night, Orange is the New Black star Laverne Cox spoke to the graduating class of Claremont, California’s Pitzer College.

-Laverne recalled a Twitter argument during which someone accused him of leaving out “trans brothers’ struggle in [the] fight” for abortion rights.
+Laverne — a biological man who identifies as a woman — recalled a Twitter argument during which someone accused him of leaving out “trans brothers’ struggle in [the] fight” for abortion rights.
 To Laverne, saying it was a “woman’s” right was good enough: